-Repellents, or contact repellents, are products topically applied or attached directly to a plant that are intended to deter animals.
-Repellent sprays, concentrates, powders and granular products that are approved for use in organic gardening work effectively in this way to keep nuisance animals from your garden or lawn, without the use of harmful chemical pesticides.
+Repellents are products topically applied or attached directly to a plant and are intended to deter animals.
+Repellent sprays, concentrates, granules, and stations that are approved for use in organic gardening work effectively in this way to keep nuisance animals from your garden or lawn, without the use of harmful chemical pesticides.

 When identifying organic repellents for gardening, the USDA will have a label on the approved products which will likely show the “For Organic Gardening” seal as shown below:

 Another certification that assures compliance with an organic regimen is the OMRI® Listed Logo:

 How to Choose the Best Repellents for Your Garden